googleinterns/go-function-coverage/README.md

    * Handler library must implement a main package without the main() function
    * --embed_library option will embed this library to the go_binary target.
    * It's init() function will start executing.
-   * Instrumentation inserts a call to LastCallForFunccoverReport function variable.
-You set it to run another function in init() function.
+   * Instrumentation mode "func" inserts a call to LastCallForFunccoverReport function variable.
+You can set it to run another function in init() function.
-   * Please take a look at the example handler, [Handler](../master/packages/handler/main.go)
+   * Please take a look at the example handlers for [func](../master/packages/func-handler/main.go) and for [set and count](../master/packages/handler/main.go).

-* To be able to use new coverage mode, you must load [modified rules_go repository](https://github.com/muratekici/rules_go) instead of official one in your WORKSPACE file.
+* To be able to use new coverage mode and new options, you must load [modified rules_go repository](https://github.com/muratekici/rules_go) instead of official one in your WORKSPACE file.
 Please take look at the [WORKSPACE](../master/WORKSPACE) in this repository.

-* Build your program with your handler.
+* Build your program with "func" coverage and your handler.

 ```bash
 $ bazel build --collect_code_coverage --code_coverage_mode=func --embed_library=//:your_handler //:your-program